Healthcare

 Automated baseline (typical Flexbone deployment):

 Net savings: roughly $140-160K/year for this practice, plus a 3-5x faster average turnaround time (from 4-7 days to under 48 hours for most cases).
-We run this calculation for every audit — see why we audit before we automate for how we pressure-test the numbers against your actual data.
+We run this calculation for each engagement, see why we audit before we automate for how we pressure-test the numbers against your actual data.

 What does the CMS 2026 prior authorization rule change require?